SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

    /> returns \"\(r4)\"
    </ returns "hello world"

-This tells Swift which parameters you want the values of "hello" and "world" to be used for, and the code compiles without error, using the default value of ``joiner`` as before.
+This code tells Swift which parameters you want the values of "hello" and "world" to be used for, and the code compiles without error, using the default value of ``joiner`` as before.

 As a general rule,
-it is best to place any parameters with default values at the end of a function declaration.
+place parameters with default values at the end of a function declaration.
 It is also advisable to name the values in your function calls whenever a function takes more than one parameter, if it aids readability.
 This helps to ensure that your intentions are clearly expressed in your code.